Stained Glass

 Architectural Salvage

 Existing stained glass windows which have been removed from old and demolished buildings can be re-used and fitted into new or existing doors, windows or openings.
-The glass in older panels tends to have a heavier texture which catches the light better than many new equivalent types of glass.
-It is also good to re-use, repair and recycle.
+The glass in vintage panels (pre 1930's) tends to have a heavier texture which catches the light better than many new equivalent types of glass.
+It is also good to re-use, repair, renovate and recycle.

 Art nouveau stained glass